sushantisgitting/test-html/README.md

 # test-html
-This is a simple html file with common html elements
+This is an ultra simple HTML file with the most basic CSS Styling